CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 This pseudo-op must be inside kernel HSA configuration (`.hsaconfig`).
 Set number of registers for USERDATA.

+### .vectypehint

+Syntax: .vectypehint OPENCLTYPE

+This pseudo-operation must be inside any kernel configuration.
+Set vectypehint for kernel.
+The argument is OpenCL type.

 ### .vgprsnum

 Syntax: .vgprsnum REGNUM